Fire And Ice Plantain Lily

 Hosta x 'Fire and Ice'Item #1749 USDA Hardiness Zone: 4 - 8

 This variegated hosta has slightly twisted foliage with a white center and green margins.
 Perfect for edging the shade garden.
 Lavender blooms with white scapes throughout the summer.
 Herbaceous perennial.

-- OverviewLight Needs:Full to partial shadeWatering Needs:Once established, drought tolerant but requires regular moisture for best performance.Average Landscape Size:Fast growing to 14 to 16 in. tall, spreads to 12 to 32 in. wide.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Best with regular water - weekly, or more often in extreme heat.Average Landscape Size:Fast growing to 14-16 in. tall, spreads to 12-24 in. wide.

 - History & LoreHistory:The genus Hostacontains over forty different species mostly native to China and Japan.
 H. plantaginea, from which most ofour modern hybrids descend reached Europe in the 1780s.
 It was first introducced from China by French botanist, Lamarck.
 Much breeding has produced a huge range of platns with a variety of qualities.
 This cultivar is a sport of Hosta 'Patriot'.Lore:Hosta is the grown up cousin to the plantain weed, which came to America with colonials.
 It naturalized so easily that Native American's claimed it sprang up wherever the white man walked.